mohd-shafi-01/WeatherWise__Weather-App/README.md

 - **HTML**: For the structure of the application.
 - **CSS**: For styling and ensuring a responsive layout.
 - **JavaScript**: For handling API calls and dynamic updates.

+---

+⭐ If you like this project, give it a star! ⭐